q335r49/microviche/README.md

 <samp>&nbsp;EOCC 15 78 Blah bleh&nbsp;</samp>*Error: cell already occupied by user label 'bleh'*
 <samp>&nbsp;ECNF 15 78 Blah bleh&nbsp;</samp>*Error: autolabel 'bleh' was already specified for cell*

 ####Tips
 - Editing the **save file** you `hotkey``W`rote is an easy way to modify settings.
 - You can **turn off scrollbinding** (so columns scroll independently) via `F10``S`ettings by `c`hanging <samp>autoexe</samp> (the <samp>Plane</samp> setting and not the <samp>Split</samp> setting) from <samp>se nowrap scb cole=2</samp> to <samp>se nowrap noscb cole=2</samp>. `S`ave and enter <samp>y</samp> at the 'apply to all' prompt.
-- The view may jump when moving away from the end of a **long split** since Vim can't scroll beyond the end of a split.
-One solution is to pad blank lines so that the working region is mostly a large rectangle.
-It might be helpful in that case to remap `G` in normal mode [to go to the next non-blank line](https://github.com/q335r49/textabyss/wiki/G-gg-remappings) rather than the very last line.
+- The view will jump when moving away from the end of a **long split** since Vim doesn't scroll beyond the end of a split.
+One solution is to pad blank lines so that the working region is mostly rectanglar.
+It might be helpful in that case to remap `G` in normal mode [to go to the next non-blank line](https://github.com/q335r49/textabyss/wiki/G-gg-remappings) rather than the last line.
-- **Keyboard commands** can be accessed via the <samp>TXBdoCmd(key)</samp> function.
+- To automate **keyboard commands**, <samp>:call TXBdoCmd(key)</samp>
 - In gVim, **automatic redrawing** is disabled because of the frequency and unpredictability of resizing.
-Redrawing will have to be done manually with `F10``r`.
-Alternatively, you can set up a scheme to automatically redraw via <samp>:call TXBdoCmd('r')</samp> when you change your font size.
+You can always redraw with `hotkey``r`, but you can also set up a scheme to automatically <samp>:call TXBdoCmd('r')</samp>, such as when you change your font size.
 - **Horizontal splits** aren't supported and may interfere with panning.